Bretton Woods system: Origins

 In the 1920s, international flows of speculative financial capital increased, leading to extremes in balance of payments situations in various European countries and the US.
 In the 1930s, world markets never broke through the barriers and restrictions on international trade and investment volume – barriers haphazardly constructed, nationally motivated and imposed.
 The various anarchic and often autarkic protectionist and neo-mercantilist national policies – often mutually inconsistent – that emerged over the first half of the decade worked inconsistently and self-defeatingly to promote national import substitution, increase national exports, divert foreign investment and trade flows, and even prevent certain categories of cross-border trade and investment outright.
 Global central bankers attempted to manage the situation by meeting with each other, but their understanding of the situation as well as difficulties in communicating internationally, hindered their abilities.
 The lesson was that simply having responsible, hard-working central bankers was not enough.

-Britain in the 1930s had an exclusionary trade bloc with nations of the British Empire known as the "Sterling Area".
-If Britain imported more than it exported to such nations, recipients of pounds sterling within these nations tended to put them into London banks.
+Britain in the 1930s had an exclusionary trade bloc with countries and territories of the British Empire known as the Sterling Area.
+If Britain imported more than it exported to such trading partners, recipients of pounds sterling within these countries tended to put them into London banks.
 This meant that though Britain was running a trade deficit, it had a financial account surplus, and payments balanced.
-Increasingly, Britain's positive balance of payments required keeping the wealth of Empire nations in British banks.
+Increasingly, Britain's positive balance of payments required keeping the wealth from across its Empire in British banks.
 One incentive for, say, South African holders of rand to park their wealth in London and to keep the money in Sterling, was a strongly valued pound sterling.
 In the 1920s, imports from the US threatened certain parts of the British domestic market for manufactured goods and the way out of the trade deficit was to devalue the currency.
-But Britain couldn't devalue, or the Empire surplus would leave its banking system.
+But Britain could not devalue, or the Empire surplus would leave its banking system.

-Nazi Germany also worked with a bloc of controlled nations by 1940.
+Nazi Germany also worked with a bloc of controlled countries by 1940.
 Germany forced trading partners with a surplus to spend that surplus importing products from Germany.
-Thus, Britain survived by keeping Sterling nation surpluses in its banking system, and Germany survived by forcing trading partners to purchase its own products.
-The U.S. was concerned that a sudden drop-off in war spending might return the nation to unemployment levels of the 1930s, and so wanted Sterling nations and everyone in Europe to be able to import from the US, hence the U.S. supported free trade and international convertibility of currencies into gold or dollars.
+Thus, Britain survived by keeping Sterling-using countries' surpluses in its banking system, and Germany survived by forcing trading partners to purchase its own products.
+The U.S. was concerned that a sudden drop-off in war spending might return its population to the unemployment levels of the 1930s, and so wanted Sterling-using countries and everyone in Europe to be able to import from the US, hence the U.S. supported free trade and international convertibility of currencies into gold or dollars.